Gg14-gif/multiplireless_FIR_FIlter_decimalnumbers_VHDL/README.md

 # multiplireless_FIR_FIlter_VHDL
 This is a FIR filter that is multiplireless.
-It is simply an exercise it does not work.
+It is simply an exercise.
  I should have choosen different numbers to multiply with I choose  1 , 0.9 , 0.8 , 0.7
  but the sum of the numbers should always equal 1 because otherwise we get weird numbers It is a low pass